playbenny/benny_manual/docs/blockipedia.md

 - Basic KS string model with selfmodulation and a -x^3 saturator in the feedback loop. ##positive values of 'highpass' are a onepole in the loop, negative values are a 2 pole highpass post-filter. in both cases pitch is relative to the string's current note pitch. ##selfmod is self-fm simulating a tanpura's curved bridge. negative values have a half-wave rectifier on this modulation.

 ### voice.modal
 - Simple voice made around a bank of resonators and a selection of model algorithms for setting the frequencies, amplitudes and bandwidths of those resonators.
-Models come from an article by Nathan Ho.
+Works as a voice you can play with midi input but also as an effect, and can be used to model body resonances for physical modelling patches.

+- Models come from an article by Nathan Ho apart from the two measured violin body resonances which come from a paper by Holm & Välimäki (https://www.eurasip.org/Proceedings/Eusipco/Eusipco2000/SESSIONS/FRIPM/SS1/CR1706.PDF) and some measurements taken from a bell in a post online (https://sccode.org/1-5ay/fork).

 - -Elements string